cesbit/trender/README.md

 Why TRender?
 ------------
 It is just another template render engine so why should one choose TRender?
-TRender is created for SiriDB which needs a very *fast*, *memory leak free* and *simple* template engine.
+TRender is created for SiriDB which needs a *fast*, *memory leak free* and *simple* template engine.

 - *Fast*:
 	TRender is able to render the SiriDB main page 1000x in 0.03 seconds.